hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # Stochastic Parrots

-Large Language Models (LLMs) are not sentient or intelligent, they are trained to produce high-probability sequences of text similar to a training corpus.
+Large Language Models (LLMs) are not sentient or intelligent, they are trained to produce high-probability sequences of text similar to a training corpus, like a parrot repeating things it has heard, without understanding.

 **How It's Useful**: Deflates the wrong and misleading notions of AI sentience and intelligence.